 US Formula B 1966

 At the Runoffs at Riverside, Lou Sell started from pole in his LeGrand with his fellow South Pacific LeGrand pedallers fifth and sixth.
-Amongst them were Morin's newly-acquired Brabham BT18, Ed Marshall's Alexis and Stew McMillen's Brabham.
+Amongst them were Don Morin's newly-acquired Brabham BT18, Ed Marshall's Gamboa Alexis and McMillen's Brabham.
 The race would be keenly watched by anyone planning to compete in the new Continental Championship in 1967 and as LeGrands fell by the wayside, Morin won for Brabham with more of the English cars third, fourth and fifth.
 Brabham would build a series of Formula B cars for 1967, the BT21A, and Fred Opert was now assured of good sales.

 American Road Race of Champions